pirollll/project/Readme.md

 [sql_cmd/create.sql] was used to create the chat.db tables.

 [static/styles.css] was used to keep the message list responsive and some avatar effects.

-# Hi, Evandro here, from Brazil, and this is my final project.
-It's a chat, discord like aplication, with some features.
-Take a look.